What is PTEN hamartoma tumor syndrome?

-- Yearly physical exams by a doctor who knows this syndrome well.
+- Yearly physical exams by a health care provider who knows this syndrome well.

 - Thyroid exam by ultrasound starting at diagnosis and repeated every year.
 An ultrasound exam uses sound waves to make images of the inside of the body.

-- Regular assessments of development and learning progress as recommended by your doctor.
+- Regular assessments of development and learning progress as recommended by your health care provider.

 Recommended screenings for adults with PTEN hamartoma tumor syndrome:

-- Yearly physical exams by a doctor who knows this syndrome well.
+- Yearly physical exams by a health care provider who knows this syndrome well.

-- Skin exam by a dermatologist (skin specialist) every year may be indicated for some patients.
+- Skin exam by a dermatologist may be indicated for some patients.

-- For women: Clinical breast exam by a doctor starting at age 25 years or 5–10 years before the earliest known breast cancer in the family, whichever is earlier, and repeated every 6 to 12 months.
+- For women: Clinical breast exam by a health care provider starting at age 25 years or 5–10 years before the earliest known breast cancer in the family, whichever is earlier, and repeated every 6 to 12 months.

 - For women: Yearly random endometrial biopsy and/or ultrasound of the endometrium (uterus) starting at age 30-35 years.
 A biopsy is performed by suctioning a small amount of tissue out through the vagina and sending it to the laboratory to be tested for cancer cells.
 Consider risk-reducing hysterectomy after completion of childbearing.

-- Kidney imaging by ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) starting at age 40 years and repeated every 1–2 years.
+- Kidney imaging by ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) starting at age 40 years and repeated every 2 years.
+Note: ultrasound or MRI preferred.

 - Colonoscopy starting at age 35 years (unless symptoms arise earlier or close relative with colon cancer under age 40 years).
 Colonoscopy should be done every 5 years or more frequently if patient is symptomatic or polyps found.

-It is possible that these recommendations may change over time as doctors learn more about PTENhamartoma tumor syndrome.
-Parents should discuss all screening options for their child with a doctor who knows this syndrome well.
-Because PTEN hamartoma tumor syndrome is a complex condition, it is very important that parents seek out an experienced doctor for their child.
+It is possible that these recommendations may change over time as health care providers learn more about PTEN hamartoma tumor syndrome.
+Parents should discuss all screening options for their child with a health care provider who knows this syndrome well.
+Because PTEN hamartoma tumor syndrome is a complex condition, it is very important that parents seek out an experienced health care provider for their child.

 How is genetic testing for PTEN hamartoma tumor syndrome done?

-The doctor may suspect PTEN hamartoma tumor syndrome after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+The health care provider may suspect PTEN hamartoma tumor syndrome after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

-The genetic counselor or doctor will record which family members have developed tumors, what types of tumors, and at what ages tumors occurred.
+The genetic counselor or health care provider will record which family members have developed tumors, what types of tumors, and at what ages tumors occurred.
 From this information they will create a family tree.
-Doctors and genetic counselors will look at the family tree to find out:
+Health care providers and genetic counselors will look at the family tree to find out:

 - If there are more cancers than normal,